-The attainment of the promoted environmental and social characteristics is assessed via the application of an in-house ESG assessment methodology and ESG specific exclusion thresholds as further described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The attainment of the promoted environmental and social characteristics as well as the sustainable investment is assessed via the application of an in-house ESG assessment methodology and ESG specific exclusion thresholds as further described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The methodology applies different assessment approaches that are used as sustainability indicators which are:

-- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to controversial weapons used as an indicator for a company's involvement in controversial weapons.
+- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to controversial weapons used as an indicator for a company's involvement in controversial weapons. - Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SFDR.